Do you need a Fayetteville Car Accident Lawyer? If so, The Bishop Law Firm can help with your case!

 After a collision, the car accident scene can often be chaotic and confusing.
 In a perfect world, you would have been able to give a statement, gathered the contact information of any witnesses to the collision, exchanged insurance information with the at-fault driver(s) and taken photos of your vehicle at the scene of the collision.

 If you were unable to do any of the above, either because of your injuries or the circumstances of the collision, do not worry!
 This information can be collected through the process of investigating your personal injury claim.
-There is also a helpful handout about car accident protocol by the North Carolina Advocates for Justice ( NCAJ ) found here .
+There is also a helpful handout about motor vehicle accident protocol by the North Carolina Advocates for Justice ( NCAJ ) found here .

 What medical treatment is needed?